plausible/docs/docs/billing.md

 ## How do I update my billing information?

-You can edit your payment details by logging into your Plausible account and in the top right menu, click on your account name and choose "**Settings**" to enter your account's settings.
+You can edit your payment details by logging into your Plausible account and in the top right menu, click on your account name and choose "**Account Settings**" to enter your account's settings.
 You will see the "**Update billing info**" link under "**Next bill amount**".

 <img alt="Update Plausible billing information" src={useBaseUrl('img/update-billing-info.png')} />